manas3874/dietician/README.md

 ## Technical details

->The project is being build on MERN stack.
+>The project is complete MERN stack.

 * JavaScript with React.js